TohWeeAlex/Voice_Assistant/README.md

 # Voice_Assistant
- Script which uses voice commands to run programs
+ A python script which uses voice commands to run programs